TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 - **Date Table:** Calendar for time-based analysis
 - **Main Ticket Table:** Core ticket information

-This way, we don't repeat "Customer Service" 500 times in the data - we just reference it once.
+This way, "Customer Service" is stored once and referenced — not repeated 500 times across the data.

-### B. Handled Multiple Tags Per Ticket Properly
+### B. Multiple Tags Per Ticket Handled Properly
 The raw data had 8 different tag columns.
 One ticket could have multiple tags.
-Instead of keeping them spread across columns, we organized them in a special bridge table:
+Instead of keeping them spread across columns, they are organized in a special bridge table:
 - Unpivoted (reorganized) all 8 tag columns into 2 neat columns: `Tag Name` and `Tag Type`
 - Created a **Dim_Tag** table with unique list of all tags
 - Created a **Bridge_Ticket_Tag** table that links tickets to their tags
-- This way tickets keep their information clean, and we can still analyze by any tag combination
+- This way tickets keep their information clean, and analysis by any tag combination remains possible

-### C. Set Up Time Intelligence for Trends
+### C. Time Intelligence Set Up for Trends
-- Created a **Date Table** using formulas so we can easily calculate trends month-to-month and year-to-year
+- A **Date Table** was created using formulas to easily calculate trends month-to-month and year-to-year
-- Connected dates to the main ticket table for fast analysis
+- Dates are connected to the main ticket table for fast analysis

 ---

 ## 📊 Final Data Structure & How Tables Connect

-### Tables In Our System
+### Tables In the System
 **8 total tables** organized like this:

 **1 Main Table (holds ticket information):**